Disputation: Eviane Leidig

 Reconfiguring nationalism: Transnational entanglements of Hindutva and radical right ideology

 This event is digital and will be available in zoom.
-Link to the event will be published on this site April the 3rd at 11.30AM

 Ex auditorio-questions: The chair of defence will invite to ex auditorio-questions, this is possible by either writing in the chat or raising your hand: click on "Participants -> Raise hand".

-Title: What does Hindu nationalism in India today tell us about the international far-right today?
+Trial lecture: What does Hindu nationalism in India today tell us about the international far-right today?

 - Professor Chetan Bhatt, Department of Sociology, London School of Economics